Beam Bridges

 The truss is connected to the walkways; the height h1 ≅ 3 m, and the members are made of built-up sections.
 Figure 4 shows a connection between two members and the walkway.

 The connection consists of a base plate and six anchor bolts.
-Figure 5 shows a schematic three-dimensional view of a span of beam bridges 1 and 2.
+Figure 5 shows a schematic three-dimensional view of a span of bridges 1 and 2.